Marcus-UK/new_thermostat/README.md

 ## Thermostat

 Thermostat is a single page Javascript application that is dynamically updated using Jquery.
 Jasmine has been used to provide full unit test coverage.
+It also links to the OpenWeatherMap api, allowing you to check the current temperature of any city you choose.

 <img align="center" width="750" height="400"
      title="Thermostat" src="Thermostat.JPG">